jacobvc/Neopixel-Display-System/README.md

 # Key Concepts and Objectives
 Most of my projects are more about doing something interesting and learning new skills than producing a particular result.
-I will describe a few of them here to help understand why on earth I made certain implementation decisions.
+I will describe a few of them here offer background on certain implementation decisions.

 ## Dynamic User Interface Generation
 Design a metadata construct that can provide sufficient information for a client to construct